edibotopic/babylonjs-snippets/README.md

 # Babylon.js Snippets

 The browser-based [Babylon.js playground](https://playground.babylonjs.com/) is preconfigured with a set of useful code snippets (or "[templates](https://doc.babylonjs.com/toolsAndResources/tools/playground/pgTemplates)").
-This plugin makes these and other snippets available to [Babylon.js](https://www.babylonjs.com/) developers using Visual Studio Code.
+This plugin makes these and other snippets available to [Babylon.js](https://www.babylonjs.com/) developers using [Visual Studio Code](https://code.visualstudio.com/).

 *Babylon.js Snippets* includes all of the snippets from the **playground** along with additional JavaScript and HTML snippets to create and render a default scene with meshes, lights and camera.
+The snippets are available as a [VSCode plugin](https://marketplace.visualstudio.com/items?itemName=edibotopic.babylonjs-snippets).

 ## Features